Guillain-Barré (pronounced ghee-yan bar-ray) syndrome is a very rare and serious condition that affects the nerves.

 - being unable to walk without assistance

-- weakness in your arms, legs or face
+- weakness in the arms, legs or face

 - numbness, pain or a tingling or burning sensation